Introduction and general information

 Whenever there is a press freedom violation and international support is needed.
 In some cases, SEEMO is contacted when a particular incident takes place; in others, it should be contacted beforehand, especially when certain legislation that is a threat to the media is announced.
 When SEEMO support is need to avert announced legal changes, the organisation should learn about it ahead of time in order to coordinate a campaign.

 It should be kept in mind that international support is not always the best way to fight for press-freedom.
 In some cases, local NGO’s actions can be more effective.
+However in some cases international support can be very important additional support to a local support.
 International support is not a substitute for local NGOs: It simply provides additional leverage and pressure on those who can solve a particular issue.

 How to contact SEEMO?